jquense/yup/README.md

 - `stripUnknown`: remove unspecified keys from objects.
 - `recursive`: when `false` validations will not descend into nested schema (relevant for objects or arrays).
+- `sync`: perform synchronous validation instead of asynchronous validation.
+You must take care on your own that all validation functions in the schema are in fact sync.
 - `context`: any context needed for validating schema conditions (see: `when()`)

 ```js